Gunmen kill 2 at NSCDC outpost in Anambra

 From Mokwugwo Solomon, Nnewi

-Gunmen have attacked the Nigeria Security and Civil Defence Corps (NSCDC), Outpost at Nneyi-Umueri, in Anambra East Local Government Area of Anambra State.
+Gunmen have attacked the Nigerian Security and Civil Defence Corps (NSCDC), outpost at Nneyi-Umueri, in Anambra East Local Government Area of Anambra State.

-The hoodlums killed two officers, set official vehicles ablaze and carted away rifles.
+The hoodlums killed two officers, set their official vehicles ablaze and carted away their rifles.

-It stated that on: “Friday, 21st May, 2021, in the evening hours, some yet-to-be-identified hoodlums attacked the Civil Defence Outpost in Nneyi-Umueri, Anambra East Local Government, Anambra State.
+It stated that on: “Friday, May 21, 2021, in the evening hours, some yet-to-be-identified hoodlums attacked the Civil Defence outpost in Nneyi-Umueri, Anambra East Local Government, Anambra State.

 “Officers on duty engaged them in a gun duel.
-At the end of the melee, two officers of the Corps that sustained gun shot injuries from the incident lost their lives.
-Regrettably too, their riffles were carted away, and official vehicle set ablaze.
+At the end of the melee, two officers of the corps that sustained gunshot injuries from the incident lost their lives.
+Regrettably too, their riffles were carted away, and (their) official vehicle set ablaze.

-“Meanwhile, the State Commandant, David Bille, has activated all apparatus in conjunction with sister security agencies in the state to unravel the circumstances surrounding the incidence.”
+“Meanwhile, the state commandant, David Bille, has activated all apparatuses in conjunction with sister security agencies in the state to unravel the circumstances surrounding the incidence.”

 Leave a Reply